brilla-ai/brilla-ai/docs/CONTRIBUTING.md

 ## Pull Requests

 Have a fix to a bug?
 Want to contribute new functionality?
 Please use guidelines below:
 - Use branches.
-Create a branch for the change with a clear and meaningful name.
-For example `updating_about_description` is preferred over `update`
+Create a branch for the change with a clear and meaningful name beginning with your github username and separated by hyphens.
+For example `wsedor-updating-about-description`
 - Single fixes over multiple fixes.
 Each PR should be targeted to a single fix or group of fixes resolving a single issue.
 - Testing: In addition to testing the  change, run existing tests and if necessary add new tests for the change.
 - Open a pull request and fill out the template details.